react4j/react4j/docs/_docs/compared_to_react.md

 to [scheduleStateUpdate()]({% api_url core.Component scheduleStateUpdate(S)%}).
 This continues to be the primary method you use to update the user interface in response to event handlers and server responses.

+### forceUpdate versus scheduleRender

+In React, [`forceUpdate(...)`](https://reactjs.org/docs/react-component.html#forceupdate) tells the runtime to schedule the component for re-rendering.
+If this method is invoked it will skip the `shouldComponentUpdate()` method.
+It is not an uncommon pattern for a component to schedule a re-render by invoking `setState({})` if you still want the component to call `shouldComponentUpdate()` lifecycle method.
+To unify these two mechanisms for scheduling a render, React4j decided to define the method to [scheduleRender(boolean force)]({% api_url core.Component scheduleRender(boolean) %}).
+If you pass `force = true` then `forceUpdate()` will be invoked on the underlying react component otherwise `setState({})` will be invoked.
+In both React and React4j, explicitly scheduling a re-render should be avoided but if you need to do it you can.

 ### JSX

 Most react code uses [JSX](https://facebook.github.io/jsx/) to build component hierarchies.
 JSX is an xml-like